 - Section 2.B.4.a: High Performing Charter School: As per Section 1002.331 Florida Statutes, a State designated high-performing charter school may increase its student enrollment, contract capacity, not to exceed the current facility capacity and expand grade levels within kindergarten through grade 12 to add grade levels not already served if any annual enrollment increase resulting from grade level expansion is within the limits established above.
 A high-performing charter school shall notify the Sponsor in writing by March 1 if it intends to increase enrollment or expand grade levels the following year.
-The written notice shall specify the amount of the enrollment increase and the grade levels that will be added, as applicable. - Section 2.B.5: Charter Renewal: This Charter may be renewed pursuant to Section 1002.33(7)(c)(1), Florida Statutes, for such duration as may be established by mutual written agreement of the parties. - Section 2.C: Educational Program and Curriculum: The School shall deliver an educational program and curriculum as described in its Application which is attached hereto and incorporated herein as Appendix 1. - Section 2.D: Non-Renewal/Cancellation and Termination: Any non-renewal, cancellation or termination of the Charter shall be subject to Section 1002.33(8), Florida Statutes, and the terms of this Charter. - Section 2.D.1: Non-Renewal Provisions: At the end of the term of the Charter, the Sponsor may choose not to renew the School's Charter for any of the following reasons: - (a) a failure by the School to participate in the state's education accountability system created in Section 1008.31, Florida Statutes, or failure to meet requirements for student performance stated in this Charter; - (b) a failure by the School to meet generally accepted standards of fiscal management which includes, but is not limited to, a negative fund balance in any governmental fund as reported in a budget or audit report; negative net assets as reported in a budget or audit report; failure to timely file reports required by the Sponsor; improper expenditure of grant funds; failure to maintain required insurance; failure to correct audit findings within sixty (60) calendar days; spending in excess of approved appropriations; and material discrepancies (five percent (5%) or greater) between unaudited annual financial report and audited statements; - (c) a violation of federal, state or local law, or a material breach of the provisions of this Charter by the School; - (d) any action by the School that is detrimental to the health, safety, or welfare of its students and is not timely cured after notice;
+The written notice shall specify the amount of the enrollment increase and the grade levels that will be added, as applicable. - Section 2.B.5: Charter Renewal: This Charter may be renewed pursuant to Section 1002.33(7)(c)1, Florida Statutes, for such duration as may be established by mutual written agreement of the parties. - Section 2.C: Educational Program and Curriculum: The School shall deliver an educational program and curriculum as described in its Application which is attached hereto and incorporated herein as Appendix 1. - Section 2.D: Non-Renewal/Cancellation and Termination: Any non-renewal, cancellation or termination of the Charter shall be subject to Section 1002.33(8), Florida Statutes, and the terms of this Charter. - Section 2.D.1: Non-Renewal Provisions: At the end of the term of the Charter, the Sponsor may choose not to renew the School's Charter upon a finding of clear and convincing evidence for any of the following reasons: - (a) a failure by the School to participate in the state's education accountability system created in Section 1008.31, Florida Statutes, or failure to meet requirements for student performance stated in this Charter; - (b) a failure by the School to meet generally accepted standards of fiscal management which includes, but is not limited to, a negative fund balance in any governmental fund as reported in a budget or audit report; negative net assets as reported in a budget or audit report; failure to timely file reports required by the Sponsor; improper expenditure of grant funds; failure to maintain required insurance; failure to correct audit findings within sixty (60) calendar days; spending in excess of approved appropriations; and material discrepancies (five percent (5%) or greater) between unaudited annual financial report and audited statements; - (c) a material violation of federal, state or local law, or a material breach of the provisions of this Charter by the School;